 Public speaking is not an inborn skill.
 On the contrary, we are genetically programmed to fear it.
 Going against our instinct requires patience: we can’t expect to overnight overcome a phobia millions of years in the making.
 But the human brain is a muscle, and like all muscles it can be trained.
 If we fail horribly the first 23 times, we are bound to get better on the 24th try.
 The only way to become an effective speaker is by getting to a point where speaking in public is as uneventful as talking to friends or reading a bedtime story.
 Every great speaker we admire, from Bill Clinton to Emma Watson (who won kudos for a recent speech on gender equality at the United Nations), can do what they do not because they are missing the glossophobia gene, but because they have done it a thousand times over.
 As much as we like to associate oratorical skills with knowledge, charisma and superpower, in the end it comes down to one simple, unglamorous word: repetition.

-This article previously appeared in the April 2015 issue of MANIFESTO magazine under Jason Y. Ng's column “The Urban Confessional.”
+This article was published in the April 2015 issue of MANIFESTO magazine as "Going Public" under Jason Y. Ng's column “The Urban Confessional.”